-In this guide, you'll get started with Cloudflare Pages, and deploy your first website to the platform.
+In this guide, you will get started with Cloudflare Pages, and deploy your first website to the Pages platform.

 Connecting your GitHub account